 The selection commission will assess your educational background, professional experience and motivation.
 Detailed information about the selection procedure can be found here.
 The academic assessment of your application takes place:

-- from mid-April to mid-May for self-sponsoring applicants who need a visa for Belgium
+- from mid-April to mid-May for self-sponsoring applicants who need a visa for Belgium.
+Results of selection are announced between 1 and 15 June through Mobility-Online.

-- within 3 weeks after submitting an application for self-sponsoring applicants who do not need a visa for Belgium
+- within 3 weeks after submitting an application for self-sponsoring applicants who do not need a visa for Belgium.
+Results of selection are also announced between 3 weeks after submitting the application through Mobility-Online.

-- Start your application here.
+- Submit your application here from 1st November onwards.
 Enter your personal details and select your programme on the application form.

 - Fill out all required information and upload electronic documents to support your application.
 No authentication of documents is necessary at this point.
 The following documents are required: